danielzagoury/Assignment_Easy_Sale/README.md

 # Assigment

 ## Description
-* An Android application designed to manage user profiles with functionalities like adding, editing, and viewing user details.
+* An Android application designed to manage user profiles with functionalities like adding, editing, and creating new users.
 The app also allows users to upload and update profile photos and displays a list of users efficiently using a RecyclerView.
 * The app fetches user data from the local database or API and updates the list dynamically.
 If there are existing users in the database, they are shown in a scrollable list format.
 * Each user is displayed with their profile picture, first name, last name, and email address in a simple and organized layout.
 * At the top right corner or a floating button, you’ll find an Add User icon.
 This button is used to add new users to the list.